-In “Making a Difference #3” we talked about a charitable organization with a straightforward mission, “serving those most in need.”
+In an earlier post on the problem with using just a single measure of success, we talked about a charitable organization with a straightforward mission, “serving those most in need.”
 The organization then uses what seems to be a straightforward measure of success, “pounds of food distributed.”

 In that post, we mostly talked about what’s good and bad about such a bottom line, but only from a measurement or evaluation standpoint.
 We decided that “pounds of food distributed” has two big things going for it: it neatly sums up a key theme of a food shelf’s organizational productivity, and it’s easier to count up than some other things.

 But there’s a lot that it misrepresents, under-reports, or undervalues.
 Ultimately, it misleads and directs our attention and critical skills toward the more easily countable.
 And it leads us away from the more meaningful.
 This can put the organization at risk of becoming little more than a food distribution machine.
 This would be an unfortunate illustration of the “you get what you measure” principle.